 For his part, Sesshoumaru is Type A: He is the most lusted-after male character, so girls usually pair him with a female character that they can relate to (usually Kagome) and project themselves onto the female as a sort of Wish Fulfillment fantasy of putting themselves with him.

 Les Yay: Episode 98.
 "Kikyou and Kagome: Alone in a Cave", focuses on the two putting aside their differences for once and working together to survive.
-It doesn't help the episode title alone sounds precisely like a fanfic prompt.
+The episode title alone sounds precisely like a fanfic prompt.

 Like You Would Really Do It: To no one's surprise, our heroes were able to get the Sacred Jewel shard out of Kohaku's body without killing him.